AdobeDocs/experiences-by-you.en/help/experience-manager/cloud-service/expert-resources/aem-champions/best-practice-analyzer.md

 ---
 title: Using the Best Practice Analyzer (BPA)
-description: Discover strategies for maximizing your utilization of the Best Practice Analyze (BPA) in readiness for your transition to AEM as a Cloud Service.
+description: Discover strategies for using the Best Practice Analyze (BPA) in readiness for your transition to AEM as a Cloud Service.
 version: Cloud Service
 feature: Migration
 topic: Migration